 Keep in mind that this large rabbit requires extra space and that shaving a rabbit can be tricky business.
 Plucking or brushing out the fiber is much easier for a beginner.
 Only choose this breed if you’re trying to produce large amounts of wool.

 Giant Angora Rabbit

-A hybrid between the large German Angora breed and extra large domestic rabbit breeds such as the Flemish Giant, this rabbit is much larger than any of the other types, growing to more than 12 pounds.
+A hybrid between the large German Angora breed and extra-large domestic rabbit breeds such as the Flemish Giant, this rabbit is much larger than any of the other types, growing to more than 12 pounds.
 They’re even larger and more productive than the German breed.

 The Giant Angora is an officially recognized breed, which boggles my mind because it’s a cross between non-angoras and the unrecognized German breed.
-Add that to the long list of thing’s I’ll never understand about show animals…
+Add that to the long list of things I’ll never understand about show animals…

 This breed has many of the same characteristics as the German Angora rabbit.
-Like the German breed, the Giant Angora breed does not shed their coat naturally and will need regular clipping or shearing.
+Like the German breed, the Giant Angora breed does not shed its coat naturally and will need regular clipping or shearing.

-Be sure you have a large enough setup for this extra large rabbit.
+Be sure you have a large enough setup for this extra-large rabbit.

 Angora Rabbit Price